storageos/storageos.github.io/_docs/reference/cli/index.md

 # Use environment variables
 export STORAGEOS_USERNAME=storageos STORAGEOS_PASSWORD=storageos

-# Authenticate to remote host
+# Access StorageOS running on a remote host by providing the IP address
 export STORAGEOS_HOST=10.1.5.249
 ```